kubernetes/enhancements/keps/sig-network/4427-relaxed-dns-search-validation/README.md

 ## Proposal

 Introduce a RelaxedDNSSearchValidation feature gate which is disabled by default.
-When the feature gate is enabled, a new DNS name validation function will be used, which keeps the existing check but also allows an underscore (`_`) in any place where a dash (`-`) would be allowed currently.
+When the feature gate is enabled, a new DNS name validation function will be used, which keeps the existing validation logic but also allows an underscore (`_`) in any place where a dash (`-`) would be allowed currently.

 Since the relaxed check allows previously invalid values, care must be taken to support cluster downgrades safely.
 To accomplish this, the validation will distinguish between new resources and updates to existing resources:
 - When the feature gate is disabled:
   - (a) New resources will use strict validation based on RFC-1123 (no change to current validation)
   - (b) Updates to existing resources will use relaxed validation if any search string in the existing list fails strict validation
 - When the feature gate is enabled: